Rolling (metalworking): Controlled rolling

 Controlled rolling is a type of thermomechanical processing which integrates controlled deformation and heat treating.
 The heat which brings the workpiece above the recrystallization temperature is also used to perform the heat treatments so that any subsequent heat treating is unnecessary.
 Types of heat treatments include the production of a fine grain structure; controlling the nature, size, and distribution of various transformation products (such as ferrite, austenite, pearlite, bainite, and martensite in steel); inducing precipitation hardening; and, controlling the toughness.
 In order to achieve this the entire process must be closely monitored and controlled.
 Common variables in controlled rolling include the starting material composition and structure, deformation levels, temperatures at various stages, and cool-down conditions.
 The benefits of controlled rolling include better mechanical properties and energy savings.

 Forge rolling

 Forge rolling is a longitudinal rolling process to reduce the cross-sectional area of heated bars or billets by leading them between two contrary rotating roll segments.
 The process is mainly used to provide optimized material distribution for subsequent die forging processes.
 Owing to this a better material utilization, lower process forces and better surface quality of parts can be achieved in die forging processes.

 Basically any forgeable metal can also be forge-rolled.
 Forge rolling is mainly used to preform long-scaled billets through targeted mass distribution for parts such as crankshafts, connection rods, steering knuckles and vehicle axles.
+Forge-rolling machines can accommodate relatively large workpieces, with roll systems capable of processing blanks up to approximately 127 mm in thickness and over one meter in length.
 Narrowest manufacturing tolerances can only partially be achieved by forge rolling.
 This is the main reason why forge rolling is rarely used for finishing, but mainly for preforming.